-It was noted that all independent evaluators were able to be present at the evaluation sessions in Brussels.
+It was noted that with one exception, all independent evaluators were able to be present at the evaluation sessions in Brussels.
+The independent evaluator who was not present was for most of the session linked to the panel via teleconference.